parsokev/graph_repo/README.md

 - cmake version 3.0.0 (or newer)
 - GCC Compiler using standard of C++20 (or newer)
+- MacOSX Users: Homebrew

 Building this project using the provided Makefile requires:

 - GCC Compiler using standard of C++20 (or newer)

-NOTE: Project-involved implementation and interaction is primarily conducted through use of a Bash terminal utilizing a Linux distribution.
+NOTE: Project-involved implementation and interaction is primarily conducted through use of a Bash terminal utilizing a Linux(Ubuntu) distribution.
 The provided shell script and commands listed below require these be present on local machine cloning the repository in order to operate as intended.

+For local machines with MacOSX, please ensure you have Homebrew installed on your local machine if intending to build the program using cmake and the `setup.sh` script as it run commands using Homebrew syntax

+Please visit https://brew.sh/ to install Homebrew if not currently installed.

 # Building the Program Utilizing CMake
 After cloning this repository in your preferred text editor, enter the command into the terminal: